samluescher/django-cms-columns/readme.md

 __`CMS_COLUMNS_WIDTH_CHOICES`__

 Using this setting you can define the values to choose from for the `column_width` field.
 By default these are 100, 75, 50 and 25.
-The setting value should be a [two-tuple](http://www.djangoproject.com/documentation/models/choices/).
+The value should be a two-tuple [as explained in the Django documentation](http://www.djangoproject.com/documentation/models/choices/).

 __`CMS_COLUMNS_PLACEHOLDERS`__